Frequently Asked Questions

 [Top]

 My band's website has a tasteful chartreuse background color with a magenta foreground.
-How can I make the WheresTheGig public calendar and agent services pages match our website colors?
+How can I make the WheresTheGig public calendar and booking services pages match our website colors?

 You can set your WheresTheGig public page colors and fonts.
 Here's how: